concourse/time-resource/README.md

   `3:04 PM`, `3PM`, `3PM`, `15:04`, and `1504`.
 If a `start` is specified, a
   `stop` must also be specified, and vice versa.

+  If no `interval` is specified, this resource will generate exactly 1 new version within the `start`/`stop` range.

   e.g.

   ```